Email Marketing Deliverability Rates by Platform: What You Need to Know in 2026

 Klaviyo shines for e-commerce, especially if you’re running a Shopify store.
 A detailed klaviyo review for shopify stores will show you that the real value isn’t just email — it’s the behavioral data powering your segmentation.
 Better segmentation → better engagement → better deliverability.
 It’s a cycle that compounds over time.

 ActiveCampaign is worth a look if you need automation-heavy workflows alongside solid deliverability.
 Their machine learning-powered send-time optimization is a legitimate differentiator.
+Independent testing consistently puts it at or near the top of deliverability rankings, making it a strong choice if you need both reliable inbox placement and advanced automation.

 And SendGrid?
 It’s powerful, but it’s more of a developer tool.
 Great for transactional email at scale.
 Not the most beginner-friendly for marketing campaigns.